Updated May 2022

 A man after my own heart!

-Since the club was born in 2014, LMRC has progressed from local ride-outs to full-on European trips in a short period of time.
+Since the club was born in 2014, LMRC has progressed from local ride-outs to full-on European trips in a short period.

-Paul set out to create an experience that was inclusive, having become disillusioned with the ‘clickiness’ that can be found in other touring motorcycle clubs.
+Paul set out to create an inclusive experience, having become disillusioned with the ‘clickiness’ that can be found in other touring motorcycle clubs.

 No matter how old you are, what bike you ride, or what license you hold, you will always be welcome at LMRC.

-This inclusive attitude to riding has seen the club grow from a few riders in 2014 to around 700 members in 2020.
+This inclusive attitude to riding has seen the club grow from a few riders in 2014, to hundreds of members in the 2020s.

 And it’s not only the social aspect that’s impressive.
 Over the years, LMRC has joined forces with some large motorcycle companies.
 This means members receive preferential rates on a variety of products and services.